 Like Phil Phillips, they said this was their first concert since Covid shut things down last spring, so they were so excited to be on stage again and performing to a live crowd.
 It was cool to be there for that.
 The crowd was really into it too, which always makes things more fun.

-In other news, Becca has the first week of band camp under her belt.
+In other news, R has the first week of band camp under her belt.
 It’s been a hot and humid week for the kids to be outside from 2PM – 8:30PM.
 There were several days that the start time was postponed till 4:00, and one night they had to cut practice short due to a thunderstorm, but she says they’re making good progress in spite of it all.

 And I guess my other big piece of news is that Paul’s surgery is scheduled for the first weekend of September.
 He’s very much dreading the process but looking forward to feeling better.
 He’s hoping to be pretty much back to normal once he has recovered.

 We’re off to church, and then I’m hoping to get some time this afternoon to rest and recuperate from our busy weekend.
-And Caroline has been laying out everything she plans to bring to college, which may or may not include the kitchen sink… so we need to go through all that at some point. #sendhelp
+And C has been laying out everything she plans to bring to college, which may or may not include the kitchen sink… so we need to go through all that at some point. #sendhelp

 I hope you and your loved ones are staying safe and healthy, and that you have a relaxing and blessed Sunday!